 Posters need to communicate our message and our brand clearly and from a distance.

 Do the colors show who we are? p.
-90 ACLU light yellow is energizing, and together with ACLU red and ACLU blue, it's patriotic but unexpected.
+92 ACLU light yellow is energizing, and together with ACLU red and ACLU blue, it's patriotic but unexpected.

 Do the images tell engaging stories? p.
-128 This image is mostly for atmosphere.
+134 This image is mostly for atmosphere.
 It adds texture without distraction.

 Is the typography clear and confident? p.
-102 This bold declaration is set in GT America.
+108 This bold declaration is set in GT America.

 Is the layout dynamic and multilayered? p.
-148 The asymmetrical type, layered on a subtle modern engraving texture, makes for a poster that's both straightforward and nuanced.
+154 The asymmetrical type, layered on a subtle modern engraving texture, makes for a poster that's both straightforward and nuanced.

 Is our voice purposeful and consistent? p.
-124 This is our tagline - completed by an inspiring statement.
+130 This is our tagline - completed by an inspiring statement.

 Are we properly identified? p.
-68 This is the national logo.
-The red version stands out clearly against the background.
-DISSENT IS PATRIOTIC ACLU In a crowded protest, the boldest and bluntest signs stand out.
+68 The box version of our red logo stands out clearly against the background.

+DISSENT IS PATRIOTIC ACLU

+In a crowded protest, the boldest and bluntest signs stand out.
 Think about the signs from the Civil Rights Movement (p.
 14).
 Keep images simple or don't use any at all.